Boring is not a word one would ever use to describe Christian Wilkins.

 Here's a list of clothing items the 24-year-old has donned in front of the cameras recently - a skintight pale yellow onesie, cropped just belong the groin, a floor length black ballgown, a leather mini-dress and matching cowboy boots, plus a killer pair of skintight sequinned pants.

-And now we're about to see Christian up his costume game once again, as a contestant on the brand new 2020 season of Dancing With The Stars.
+And now we're seeing Christian up his costume game once again, as a contestant on the new 2020 season of Dancing With The Stars.

 Now, you might be wondering about Christian's sexuality.
 Well, he's gay and a proud member of the LGBTIQ community.

 But interestingly, Christian says he never had that traditional "coming out" experience with his family, because he was "never in".

 And just like how heterosexual people don't feel the need to declare their sexual orientation to the world, Christian says more gay people are choosing to reject the pressure to reveal their homosexual status publicly in a big announcement.